Dedicated Nursing Home Abuse Attorneys Proudly Serving New York

 Nursing home negligence cases involve a host of different challenges.
 You and your family may be entitled to significant compensation, but it is important to have an experienced attorney on your side.

 Attorneys at Maggiano, DiGirolamo & Lizzi have more than 100 years of combined experience representing those who have been harmed through no fault of their own.
 We are driven by the desire to obtain justice and fair compensation for our clients.

-For a FREE case review, please call (212) 543-1600 to speak to a New York City nursing home abuse lawyer.
-Our attorneys serve clients throughout the five boroughs and other areas of New York.
+For a FREE case review, please call (212) 543-1600 to speak to a Bronx New York nursing home abuse lawyer.
+Our attorneys serve clients throughout the Bronx and other areas of New York.